Updated: Apr 20

 Being Boisterous Comes With It’s Rewards

 While mums tend to focus on their children’s well-being and safety.
 They encourage their kids to play safe and rarely push them to take on new risks.
 It is different with dads, they are more inclined to be firmer with their kids especially sons from a young age and it does have a range of benefits.
 I can generally count on my dad for anything, but one day I took his brand new Mitsubishi 4x4 then went out with my friends for the night.
-He didn't know I had taken it and I lost the keys.
+He didn't know I had taken it and I had lost the keys.
 He refused to help me when I called him and he said I needed to sort it out myself since it was my decision to take his car without asking in the first place.
 Experiences like that help you to deal with your own troubles and teaches you how to be more responsible.
 I’m sure if I was in some other danger and I needed his help, he would do what he can, without question.

 Champion and Family Man